Onion

 History

-Medieval woodcut print depicting an onion, from the Latin encyclopedia Hortus Sanitatis (1547)
+Medieval woodcut print of an onion, from Hortus Sanitatis (1547)

-The history of ancestral onion species is not well documented.
-Ancient records of onion use spans western and eastern Asia, so the geographic origin of the onion is uncertain.[16][17]
-Yet, domestication likely took place in West or Central Asia.[3]: 20–21 [18] Onions have been variously described as having originated in Iran, western Pakistan and Central Asia.[16][18]: 1[17][19]
+Humans have grown and selectively bred onions in cultivation for at least 7,000 years.[20]
+The geographic origin of the onion is uncertain, ancient records of onion use spans western and eastern Asia.[21][22]
+Domestication likely took place in West or Central Asia.[12][23]
+Onions have been variously described as having originated in Iran, western Pakistan and Central Asia.[21][23]: 1[22][24] The onion species Allium fistulosum (spring onion, bunching onion) and Allium tuberosum (Chinese leek) were domesticated in China around 6000 BC alongside other vegetables, grains, and fruits.[25]

-In the Age of Discovery, onions were taken to North America by the first European settlers,[16] who found close relatives of the plant such as Allium tricoccum readily available and widely used in Native American gastronomy.[16]
-According to diaries kept by certain first English colonists, the bulb onion was one of the first crops planted by the Pilgrims.[18]
+In the Age of Discovery, onions were taken to North America by the first European settlers in part of the Columbian exchange.
+They found close relatives of the plant such as Allium tricoccum readily available and widely used in Native American gastronomy.[21]
+According to diaries kept by some of the first English colonists, the bulb onion was one of the first crops planted in North America by the Pilgrim fathers.[23]
+Between 1883 and 1939, inventors in the United States patented 97 inventions meant to make onion-growing more efficient through automation.[28]

 Uses